KenDickey/Cuis-Smalltalk-Solitaire/RoughGuide.md

 - Dynamic DropShadows: See CardMorph>>setDropShadowMorph

-- CardTableMorph class initializes games and causes table setup for Klindike, FreeCell, your-solitaire-game-here.
+- CardTableMorph class initializes games and causes table setup for Klondike, FreeCell, your-solitaire-game-here.

 - FreeCell and Klondike register with the FileList to restore saved game files.